 Glassdoor is essentially Trip Advisor for companies.
 At the end of your first week, we would like you to write a review on Glassdoor.
-(It’s completely anonymous).
-Ask your direct reports and colleagues to add reviews and remind them during their 1-2-1s, mid-year review, end of year review and so on.
+Ask your direct reports and colleagues to add reviews and remind them during their 1-2-1s, during reviews, end of year review and so on.
 The more of us who contribute to Glassdoor, the more information an applicant has when deciding on Sage as their next employer.
 It’s a great way to share with a potential new colleague what the culture is like here.

 Sage UK Twitter Feed

 Sage Group Twitter feed